puneeth579/jsonsrv/README.md

 Aimed at creating AJAX/JSON web interfaces.

 **Main features:**
 * **Self-describing**: Based on [JSON Schema](http://json-schema.org/).
 Input/output schemas of the service can be obtained using the `schema` url-parameter.
-This feature enables automatic form generation for testing, and enhances service readability, usability and maintainability
+This feature enables automatic form generation for testing, and enhances service readability, usability and maintainability.
 * **Implicit HTTP semantics**: Caching and status codes are handled automatically.
 Just code your business and tell what is cacheable.
 * **Easy implementation**: Business is coded as simple `O execute(I input)` methods .
 No annotations needed.
 No serialization concerns.
 * **Plugable rendering**: [Custom renderers](#custom-renderers) can be developed in order to provide more advanced visualizations.
-* **Optional Spring integration**: Enhancing integration and allowing to take advantage of [IoC](http://en.wikipedia.org/wiki/Inversion_of_control) for implementing loosely-coupled maintainable services
+* **Optional Spring integration**: Enhancing integration and allowing to take advantage of [IoC](http://en.wikipedia.org/wiki/Inversion_of_control) for implementing loosely-coupled maintainable services.

 **Table of Contents**